arpastrana/jax_fdm/README.md

 ## Key features

 - **Derivatives, JIT compilation and parallelization.**
-JAX FDM is written in [JAX](https://github.com/google/jax), a library for high-performance numerical computing and machine learning research, and it thus inherits many of JAX's perks: calculate derivatives, parallelize, and just-in-time (JIT) compile entire form-finding simulations written in Python code.
+JAX FDM is written in [JAX](https://github.com/google/jax), a library for high-performance numerical computing and machine learning research, and it thus inherits many of JAX's perks: calculate derivatives, parallelize, and just-in-time (JIT) compile entire form-finding simulations written in Python code, and run them on a CPU, a GPU, or a TPU.
 <!-- The same JAX code can be run in a CPU, or in multiple GPUs or TPUs (🤯).
 Accelerate your simulations with minimal burden! -->
 - **Legendary form-finding solver.**
 JAX FDM computes static equilibrium states for discrete force networks with the [force density method (FDM)](https://www.sciencedirect.com/science/article/pii/0045782574900450), the time-tested form-finding solver backed up by over 50 years of peer-reviewed research.